For many years, you had to shop hard for an induction product. The choices were limited at best and expensive for even the simplest of ranges.

 - Fast Preheat

-Both are very good, so this comparison depends on how you cook and the style you prefer.
+Both are good, so this comparison depends on how you cook and the style you prefer.

-Samsung is newer than the 10+ year old Profile, so the style is more updated and better looking.
+Samsung is newer than the, 12+-year-old Profile, so the style is updated and cleaner looking.

 Eddie Jacob has 15+ years of sales & consulting experience and is in the appliance sales department at Yale Appliance + Lighting.
 He takes pride in total customer satisfaction and enjoys coaching youth soccer.

 Schedule a showroom visit with me